Low-rise (fashion): History

+The 1990s revival of low-rise jeans can be credited to British fashion designer Alexander McQueen, who first showed low-rise "bumster" trousers in his 1993 Taxi Driver collection.
+One commentator observed: "The bumster for me is what defined McQueen.
+For me it was the look that put him on the map because it was controversial.
+Those little bumsters were in his first shows.
+It was like 20 people in England were wearing them back then."
 The low-rise fashion expanded in the early 1990s after the March 1993 issue of the British magazine The Face which featured Kate Moss in low-rise jeans.

 Clothing manufacturer Levi Strauss & Co. introduced low-rise jeans in December 2000, the tops of which were about 3 in below the navel, with a zipper of a mere 3+1/4 in long.
 Backs were also cut low, but not so low that they exposed backside cleavage.
 It later adopted the style in men's wear.
 Gradually the wide acceptance of low-rise pants by men led to low-rise swimwear and underpants.

+Britney Spears is credited with popularizing the fashion in the US in the early 2000s.
+From 2001 to 2007, low-rise jeans often exposed thongs or G-strings, but this declined after 2007.
+Sitting or bending could reveal buttock cleavage, while thongs visible above the waistband were called "whale tails" due to their shape.
+Exposed, sagging boxer shorts also became common.
+As underwear became more visible, men and women increasingly chose styles to complement low-rise jeans.

 The trend became so popular that in 2002, a Barbie doll wearing low-rise jeans named "My Scene" Barbie was introduced in stores.
+The doll was created in an attempt to appeal to older girls in the tween demographic who may find the My Scene Barbie's fashion style to be more realistic and modern.

+The trend was also in style during the 2020s.
+Kathryn Newton wore a two-piece midriff baring schoolgirl-style outfit with a low-rise skirt exposing her belly button at San Diego Comic-Con in 2022.

 Indian fashion

-The term is applied to saris and Ghagra cholis in India.
-Due to migration to different countries, many Indian women began to wear the normal sari below the waistline exposing the navel, which is known as low-rise sari.
+The term is applied to saris and Ghagra cholis especially in India and Indian diaspora communities.
+Many Indian women began to wear the normal sari below the waistline exposing the navel, which is known as low-rise sari.
 This type of sari is worn such that the petticoat is tied at some inches below the navel and just above the pubic area.
 Similarly, the lehengas of ghagra cholis are also worn in low-rise.
 Designer Manish Malhotra's Fashion Week collections regularly highlight low waisted ghaghras accompanied by short cholis.
-This were made popular by the female celebrities of Bollywood industry and other popular regional film industries like Tamil cinema and Telugu cinema.
+This were made popular by women celebrities of Bollywood industry and other popular regional film industries like Tamil cinema and Telugu cinema.
 These are mainly worn by the rich, educated upper-class women who consider navel exposure as a fashion.
 However, sometimes, the navel is covered with the pallu in a low-rise non-transparent sari, as well.